CasualKelly/casuRAT/README.md

   -Maybe some day I'll get my hands dirty in C, but not today.
 Not satisfied.
 ###### Leverage OOP
   -Planning on restructuring code into classes to get true OOP experience.
 Not satisfied.
-###### Obfuscate or encrypt client side code
+###### ~~Obfuscate or encrypt client side code~~
-  -Should be an easy task if taking the simple route. py_compile should be painless, although much better ways exist.
+  -Compiled with py_compile.
+Obfuscates the client script into byte-code.
+Running strings against it will still give a strong indication of its purpose, but it is better than nothing.
 ###### ~~Obfuscate or encrypt command & control traffic~~
   -Traffic in both directions is serialized into a pickled object.
 This encodes the traffic across the wire making it less obvious that someone is running commands on a target machine.
 Pickle may come with a security implication or two, so JSON dumps instead may be a better choice in the future.
 ###### Capable of traversing a web proxy.
 Not satisfied.